Russian Magnate Breaks Wealth Record Despite Pollution Fine - UrduPoint

 The Russian company is the world's largest producer of palladium and one of the largest of nickel.

-Nickel in particular is used in electric vehicles, the demand for which is growing worldwide.
+Nickel in particular is used in electric vehicles, which are facing growing demand worldwide.

-Its value has grown despite a court order on February 5 to pay a 146.2 billion ruble ($1.99 billion) fine over a fuel spill last May.
+Its value has grown despite a court order on February 5 for the company to pay a 146.2 billion ruble ($1.99 billion) fine over a fuel spill last May.

 More than 20,000 tonnes of diesel leaked into lakes and rivers in the Russian Arctic after a fuel reservoir collapsed at a power plant owned by the company.